 When the Body of Christ has been built to the standard of perfection and unity that God requires for His dwelling place, the Head will return and raise His Body from the dead.
 The Divine standard of maturity and completion is expressed as “the measure of the stature of the fulness of Christ.”

-When the Lord shall build up Zion, he shall appear in his glory.
+For the LORD shall build up Zion; He shall appear in His glory.
 (Psalms 102:16)

 Before that, He went to Gethsemane and Calvary.
 The Lord Jesus Christ went to the cross in order to prepare a place for us in the Father.
 Then He rose from the dead and sprinkled His blood upon and before the Mercy Seat in Heaven.
 After that He poured out the Holy Spirit of God and gave gifts of ministry to the members of His Body.
 All of this was done in order to prepare a place for us in the eternal dwelling place of God.

 It was not possible for any human being to become part of the House of God while Jesus was alive on the earth.
 In order to become part of the House of God we must become part of Christ.
 How can one person become part of another?